Adrian-MC20/TheXPBank/README.md

 - The rest of the stack remains in the player’s hand

 This keeps inventory management clean without breaking XP storage logic.

----

-More items and features will be added in future updates as Essentia develops into a complete XP management system.